francis2/api/csharp/services-api/docs/AlertsApi.md

-Returns all entities of AdminAlertSignal type related to AdminAlert type
+Retrieves all entities of AdminAlertSignal type related to AdminAlert entity

 ### Example
 ```csharp